 The best way for a roofer to answer the phone, ranked

-For a roofing business that lives by the phone, here is how the options stack up, best first.
+Here's how the options stack up for a roofing company, best first.
 The ranking is about approaches, not brand names.

 -